hrialan/dataform-prune/README.md

 ### Manual usage

 To run the tool manually, you firstly need to create a compilation file of your Dataform project.
-This can be done by running the following command in the root of your Dataform project:
+This can be done by running the following commands in the root of your Dataform project:

 ```sh
 dataform install
 dataform compile --json > dataform-output.json
 ```

 A new json file has now been created in the root of your Dataform project.
 This file contains all the defined actions and datasets in your Dataform project.
 You can now clone this repository and run the following command:

 ```sh
 node prune.js --dataformOutputFile /path/to/the/just/created/json/file \